Americans Abroad Weekend Rewind: Jonathan Gonzalez, John Brooks and more

 PREMIER LEAGUE

-Geoff Cameron did not dress for Stoke City’s 2-1 win over Swansea City on Saturday.
+Geoff Cameron entered in the 75th minute of Stoke City’s 5-1 loss to Tottenham on Saturday.

-Emerson Hyndman did not dress for Bournemouth’s 1-1 draw with Southampton on Sunday.
+Emerson Hyndman did not dress for Bournemouth’s 2-2 draw with Crystal Palace on Saturday.

 CHAMPIONSHIP

-Tim Ream did not dress for Fulham’s 3-1 loss to Brentford on Saturday.
+Tim Ream started and played 90 minutes in Fulham’s 1-0 win over Birmingham on Saturday.

-Luca de la Torre entered as a 77th minute substitute for Fulham on Saturday.
+Luca de la Torre dressed but did not play for Fulham on Saturday.

-Eric Lichaj started and played 90 minutes in Nottingham Forest’s 4-2 loss to Ipswich Town on Saturday.
+Eric Lichaj started and played 90 minutes in Nottingham Forest’s 3-2 win over Bolton Wanderers on Saturday.

-Cameron Carter-Vickers started and played 90 minutes in Sheffield United’s 3-1 loss to Millwall on Saturday.
+Cameron Carter-Vickers dressed but did not play in Sheffield United’s 2-1 win over Bristol City on Friday.

-Lynden Gooch entered as an 80th minute substitute in Sunderland’s 3-1 loss to Reading on Saturday.
+Lynden Gooch started and played 90 minutes in Sunderland’s 0-0 draw with Wolverhampton on Saturday.

 GERMANY